How does Codacy support Bitbucket Server?¶

 Currently, the integration between Codacy and Bitbucket Server has the following limitations:

 - Users that are deleted from Bitbucket Server are not automatically removed from Codacy.
 These users must be manually removed from Codacy, namely to ensure that Codacy only bills seats corresponding to active users.

-- Renamed project keys are not automatically renamed on Codacy, causing Codacy to stop analyzing the repositories in those projects.
-You must click the button "Synchronize" in the settings of the corresponding Organization on Codacy to synchronize the project key and resume the analysis of the repositories.
+- Renamed project keys aren't automatically renamed on Codacy, causing Codacy to stop analyzing the repositories in those projects.
+You must click the button Synchronize in the settings of the corresponding Organization on Codacy to synchronize the project key and resume the analysis of the repositories.